 You may be passionate about getting healthy but simply lack the time to do so.
 Work, kids, errands, and possibly sleep is pretty much what your life revolves around, so finding the time to cook healthy, gourmet delicacies just doesn’t seem like reality.

 If that’s the case, there are meal delivery services that can help you—services that cater specifically to health-conscious people like yourself and that offer a variety of weight loss meal plans.
-Many services also offer organic, non-GMO foods and hormone-free meat and chicken (HelloFresh, GreenChef, SunBasket), which means they are perfect if you want to practice clean eating.
+Many services also offer ready-to-go organic meal kits, with non-GMO foods and hormone-free meat and chicken (HelloFresh, GreenChef, SunBasket), which means they are perfect if you want to practice clean eating.
 You can browse different options and see which meal plans appeal to you—clean eating is wonderfully flexible, so you don’t need to be boxed into specific menus.

 Is Clean Eating Worth the Money?

-Whether you subscribe to a meal delivery service or buy healthy ingredients at the supermarket, if you start eating clean you’ll probably notice an increase in the amount of your food bills.
+Whether you subscribe to a meal delivery service like Fresh and Easy or buy healthy ingredients at the supermarket, if you start eating clean you’ll probably notice an increase in the amount of your food bills.
 Because, unfortunately, today’s reality is that junk food is cheap and healthy food is more expensive.

 The question then becomes, is it worth it?